bezzad/TaskScheduler/README.md

 Dynamic Task Scheduler as windows service.

-This service can to send your notifications at the special time and jobs conditions and results.
+This service can send your notifications at the special time and jobs conditions and results.
 You must provide `Jobs`, `Notifications`, `NotificationServices` in the setting file to execute this application.
 The setting file's checked every `100 seconds` to set new jobs or remove some services if that changed.
 So you should wait for 2 minute atleast to see your changed.
 The application worked based on [Hangfire](https://www.hangfire.io/).